graphql/graphiql/packages/graphql-language-service-cli/README.md

 GraphQL Language Service provides an interface for building GraphQL language services for IDEs.

-Partial support for [Microsoft's Language Server Protocol](https://github.com/Microsoft/language-server-protocol) is in place, with more to come in the future.
+Almost 100% for [Microsoft's Language Server Protocol](https://github.com/Microsoft/language-server-protocol) is in place

 Supported features include:

 - Diagnostics (GraphQL syntax linting/validations) (**spec-compliant**)
 - Autocomplete suggestions (**spec-compliant**)
 - Hyperlink to fragment definitions and named types (type, input, enum) definitions (**spec-compliant**)
-- Outline view support for queries
+- Outline view support for queries and SDL
+- Symbols support across the workspace

+see more information at [`graphql-language-service-server`](https://npmjs.com/graphql-language-service-server)

 ## Installation and Usage